Benedict Wong

 Benedict Wong in the play Chimerica

-Almost simultaneously, Benedict got the lead role in the production "The Arrest of Ai Weiwei" [Chinese artist Ai Weiwei was arrested in 2011 for political reasons], which had a wide resonance.
+Around the same time, Benedict landed the title role in "The Arrest of Ai Weiwei" [Chinese artist Ai Weiwei was arrested in 2011 for political reasons], which struck a powerful chord.

 Benedict Wong not only bears a strong resemblance to Weiwei but marvellously captures his mixture of resilience, rage, wiliness and wit: there's one richly comic sequence where he discusses with his captors how to make the best hand-pulled noodles.